IMDA Fuels Media Industry With Fresh Funding Of S$55 Million To Support International Co-Productions And Enhance Local Virtual Production Capabilities

 9. International showcases and in-depth discussions on the role of technologies will be on ATF's agenda this year, which runs from now until 8 December.
 Attendees can attend the Virtual Production Afternoon at the Singapore Pavilion, where panellists from Mediacorp and local production houses Weiyu Films and Ajacent Media, will showcase a teaser of their latest VP works and delve into their experiences working with virtual production.
 A panel of industry experts and creatives from Mediacorp, Viddsee and Scrawl Animation as well as a legal expert from the National University of Singapore, will also be present to discuss generative AI's impact on the Media sector.

-10. To find out more about the Singapore Media Festival and the Asia TV Forum & Market, please visit .
-Media materials are available in this digital kit her .
+10. To find out more about the Singapore Media Festival and the Asia TV Forum & Market, please visit --a-

 Hashtag: #IMDA #SGMediaFest #MakeItHere